 In the Secondary Education Anchor Program, you'll follow a proven curriculum that combines content knowledge with a solid foundation in the history, theory, and philosophy of education; adolescent development; classroom management; and the use of technology in education.

-Choose from among the following content areas: Health*, Journalism, Language Arts/English, Mathematics, Chemistry, Earth/Space, Life Science/Biology, Physics, Social Studies, or Theatre†
+Choose from among the following content areas: Health*, Journalism, Language Arts/English, Mathematics, Chemistry, Earth/Space Science, Life Science/Biology, Physics, or Social Studies.

 - Admissions Requirements